Ireland Is by Shirley Chance

 'For all Your lovely talking I go marketing with an ass, I know him.

-I’m no hill-queen, alas, or Ireland, that grass widow,
+I’m no hill-queen, alas, or Ireland, that grass widow, So hurry on,

 sweet Raftery, or you’ll keep me late for Mass!'